RyanGittins/es6-hands-on/README.md

 npm install request-promise --no-save
 ```

-If you want to use the `autojs.sh` script to automatically run your .js files on save, you'll need inotify-tools.
+If you want to use the `runner.sh` script to automatically run your .js files on save, you'll need inotify-tools.

 ```bash
 sudo apt-get install -y inotify-tools